qalle2/nes-disasm/README.md

 There's an example of the output in `sample-output.txt`.

 ## Hints
-* Use a CDL file for clearer output.
+* Using a CDL file and the `-a` and `-w` options makes the output a lot clearer.
-If you can't, try these options to help the disassembler avoid disassembling bytes that make no sense as code:
+(They help the disassembler avoid disassembling bytes that make no sense as code.)
-`-a, -w, -x`
 * Use my [cdl-summary](https://github.com/qalle2/cdl-summary) to extract more info from CDL files.

 ## To do